|

 stone therapy, sports massage, lymphatic drainage, reflexology,

-The same holds true
+etc. The same holds true

 for body treatments.
 Try not to be trendy with these.
 Many spas